cloudflare/cloudflare-docs/content/support/Account Management & Billing/Billing Cloudflare Add-on Services/Billing for Cloudflare for Teams.md

 Cloudflare for Teams Enterprise plan offers everything in the Standard plan, plus features such as logpush of Access and Gateway logs, certificate-based authentication, and 24x7x365 support with faster response time.

 The Enterprise plan is billed by invoice instead of credit card.
-For more information, please see the [Enterprise plan page](https://www.cloudflare.com/en-gb/teams/plans/enterprise/).
+For more information, refer to the [Enterprise plan page](https://www.cloudflare.com/en-gb/teams/plans/enterprise/).

 ![Overview of subscription plans for Cloudflare for Teams.](/support/static/Screenshot_2020-08-14_at_16.10.06.png)